 That said, all its fees and costs are ‘bespoke’ meaning that it tailors all its services and business accounts to suit the business.
 There are 128 high street branches dotted across the UK and plans to open more as demand grows.

-A popular challenger bank, this online bank started by Anne Boden leaps from one accolade to the next.
+A popular challenger bank, Starling Bank was started by Anne Boden and leaps from one accolade to the next.
 Personal and business customers rate it highly and so it’s worth taking a closer look.